jingwoo4710/Audio-Emotions-Classification/README.md

 # Installation
-All the codes are based on Colab Notebooks, using GPU on the notebook settings.
+All the results are based on Colab Notebooks, using GPU on the notebook settings.
 Also, `requirements.txt` file is attached.